-Others in my clubs take images or observe and measure positions or the brightness of objects as accurately as they can.
+Others in my clubs and societies take images or observe and measure positions or the brightness of objects as accurately as they can.
 They then use that data to draw lots of graphs and submit their results into observing organisations.
 I am always wowed and impressed by people who show such dedication to collecting scientifically useful data.
 Now that’s a bit more serious than my efforts, isn’t it?

 However that sort of observing really isn’t for me.
 Working in a scientific environment, since 1988, where I had to do this, made this sort of project seem too much like work.
 I just love getting out there, looking at something beautiful, or imaging a faint object to hopefully produce a really pretty picture.
 I post all my images online but only infrequently submit them to any of the more serious observing organisations.
 Is this not serious enough?